cwendorf/EASI/docs/functions/estimateStandardizedMeansPairwise.md

 ### Description

-Provides a standardized effect size and its confidence interval for all unadjusted pairwise comparisons.
+Provides standardized effect sizes and their confidence intervals for all unadjusted pairwise comparisons.

 ### Usage